Types of Divorce to Avoid LitigationMay 31, 2015

 When first meeting with clients regarding a divorce, there are several questions that are always asked…how long does the divorce take?
 What is the process to obtain a divorce?
 What if we reach an agreement – do we still have to go to court?

 Obtaining a divorce does not always mean that the parties have to “fight it out” in court.
-There are several options available to individuals that afford clients alternatives to traditional litigation.
+There are several types of divorce available to individuals that afford clients alternatives to traditional litigation.

 Will the Alternatives to Divorce Court Work for You?

 These alternatives to resolving a divorce are not suited for everyone.
 Whether or not these options are something that will work depends on the specific situation and the parties involved.

 If you are contemplating divorce are if you are in the process of divorce but want to try and avoid going to court, then talk with your lawyer for more information on the options available.